rust-lang/lang-team/src/design_notes/general_coroutines.md

     I will use it to mean any state at which the closure panics if resumed.
 - [RFC-2781][2] and [eRFC-2033][1] propose that all coroutines become poisoned after returning.
-- [MCP-49][3] optionally proposes that capture-destroying closures should only implement `FnOnce` unless explicitly annotated, even if they should apparently be resumable several times.
-  - `mut || { drop(capture); }` is recommended as the modifier, to hint that an
-    `FnMut` impl is being requested when the closure in question would otherwise impl only `FnOnce`.
-  -  But the behavior of this modifier is probably too obscure and requires too much explanation vs "closures always impl FnMut/FnPin if they contain yield".
-- [MCP-49][3] also recommends that all non-capture-destroying coroutines resume at their initial state after returning.
+- [MCP-49][3] recommends that all non-capture-destroying coroutines resume at their initial state after returning.
   - This can be very handy in some situations.
 In fact, I use it several times in examples to increase readability.
 See anywhere I `iter.map(coroutine)` or the base64 encoder.
   - Similar question around generators: should they loop to save on a state or should they be fused-by-default?
-  - If decided against: can be worked-around using `loop { .. }` as the coroutine body instead of just `{ .. }`.
+  - If we do decide to panic-after-return, restart-after-return can still be emulated using `loop { .. }` as the coroutine body instead of simply `{ ..
+    }`.
+This is even zero-cost because unreachable poison states are eliminated.
+- [MCP-49][3] also optionally proposes that capture-destroying closures should only implement `FnOnce` unless explicitly annotated, even if they should apparently be resumable several times.
+  - `mut || { drop(capture); }` is recommended as the modifier, to hint that an
+    `FnMut` impl is being requested when the closure in question would otherwise impl only `FnOnce`.
+  -  But the behavior of this modifier is probably too obscure and requires too much explanation vs "closures always impl FnMut/FnPin if they contain yield".

 ## Async coroutines